pinojs/pino/docs/api.md

 // {"level":30,"time":1573664685469,"pid":78742,"hostname":"x","line":2,"msg":"world"}
 ```

-Be aware providing shared object for mixins.
+Be aware of providing a shared object for mixins.
 In the case bellow, passing `mergingObject` argument to the first `info` call will mutate global `mixin` object.
 ```js
 const mixin = {